tecumsehcommunications/StarlinkViewer/emacs/README.md

-<h1>EMACS PROVIDES THE NEXUS</h1>
+<h1>EMACS AT THE EXCHANGE</h1>
-<p>I use lisp syntax for coding because it helps me get my ideas out the quickest.
-I don't think I am alone with that sentiment.</p>

-<p>Lisp leads you to Emacs and Clojure and Hy, which are 1) The Ultimate Lisp programming environment, 2) a brilliant fusion of Clojure Lisp and Google's javascript development tools and libraries, and 3) The Industry's implementation of Lisp syntax for the Python language.</p>

-<p>I install Clojure-mode for all my lisp programming in Emacs.
-And I add: </p>
+<p>The lingua franca of this project is Lisp, if you haven't figured that out already.
+Adopting Lisp means we can switch from working on one part of the tool chain to another without having to switch syntax.
+That makes the parts of the project more cohesive.
+Emacs, built with Lisp, has been around so long it is nearly organic to Lisp itself.
+Thanks to Richard Stallman and the Gnu Project./p>

+<p>With Emacs, we can open a window on any part of the toolchain and work there.
+It is the glue.
+Let me suggest a few lines for emac's init.el file to help with that.  </p>

+I use clojure-mode for working with lisp in Emacs, once that is installed, add:

 <pre><code>(add-to-list 'auto-mode-alist '("\\.hy\\'" . clojure-mode))</code></pre>

-<p>to my .emacs.d/init.el file so that clojure-mode envokes on .hy (hy files) as well. </p>
+to the init.el file so Hy lisp buffers also use clojure-mode.

-<p>I also add the contents of the eLisp snippet in this folder.
-The idea there is pretty straight forward: You "C-u M-x: shell" in Emacs and give the buffer a name you have pre-designated to emacs as a buffer you will be sending lisp commands to.
+<p><a href="eLisp-snippet.el">Look</a> at the eLisp-snippet file in this folder.
+The idea there is pretty straight forward: You "C-u M-x: shell" in Emacs and give the shell buffer you are creating a name you have pre-defined in Emacs as a buffer to which you will be sending Lisp commands.
 So for example, in the snippet I refer to, there is a line that says:

   <pre><code>(define-key clojure-mode-map (kbd "C-w")
       (lambda () (interactive) (repl-eval-last-expression "brepl")))</pre></code>

-<p>What that means is if you do "C-u M-x: shell,"  name the buffer "brepl" and then start a browser-connected repl like the Clojure development tools provide, when you open a .cljs file into another emacs buffer, you can send clojurescript lisp commands from that buffer to an application running in your browser just by doing a "C-w" keystroke. </p>
+<p>What that means is if you do "C-u M-x: shell,"  name the buffer "brepl" and then start a browser-connected repl like the Clojure development tools provide (I provide repl startup scripts here), when you open a .cljs file into another emacs buffer, you can send clojurescript lisp commands from that buffer to a repl running in your browser just by doing a "C-w" keystroke. </p>

 <p>This basic ability multiplies in utility as development becomes more complex.
 For example, consider the following screenshot.</p>

 <img src="img/devDesktop.png" style="width:80%"></img>

 <p>From window A, we can direct commands into any of three available repl environements (B, C, D) which could simultaneously be running a node.js server and liveReload process, linked to a running browser, or attached to a blender/python dataset.
-As you learn to work with more tools on the chain, this flexibility will become very useful.</p>
+As you learn to work with more tools on the chain, this flexibility becomes very useful.</p>

-<p>So also add the eLips-snippet.el file in this folder to your emacs init.el file and get familiar working with hy/node/clojurescript, etc. repls as you like.</p>
+<p>So also add the eLips-snippet.el file in this folder to your emacs init.el file and visit the repl folder for recommended repl startup scripts.</p>

-<h3>Footnote:</h3>

-<p style="margin-left:20px;" >With particular respect and gratitude to James Gosling (creator of Emacs), Rich Hickey (Creator of Clojure), and the Hy Society.</p>